-There were fair value gains on the outstanding warrants for Q2, Q3 and Q4 of \$283k, \$414k and \$443k respectively, due to movement in the share price during the year.
+There were fair value gains on the outstanding warrants for Q4 of \$443k, due to movement in the share price during the year.

 E&E expenses remained consistent period on period due to the continued focus on managing costs by the Group.